‘THE HAND OF FEAR’

 As stated, the alien threat first comes in the form of a ‘dead hand’ which Sarah Jane touches under rubble and goes unconscious.
 She’s taken over since “Eldrad must live!” and begins zapping people out with a ring.
 Lis Sladen as Sarah Jane under Eldrad’s control is mesmerising to watch in this story.

 It was quite disturbing when Sarah Jane kept on repeating and insisting that “Eldrad must live!”
-The way she knocked out and stunned people like security guards is with a blue beam of light.
+The way she knocked out and stunned people e.g. security guards with a blue beam of light is shocking.
 Eventually, in a radiation chamber, Sarah Jane puts the hand in there with her and it comes to life. 😮

 Tom Baker delivers a superb performance as the Doctor in this adventure.
-I liked it when he rescued Sarah Jane from underneath the rubble, although he doesn’t seem worried about her until she leaves the hospital suddenly.
-I like it how he gets curious about Eldrad when Sarah Jane repeats the name.
+I liked it when he rescued Sarah Jane from underneath that rubble, although he doesn’t seem worried about her until she leaves the hospital suddenly.
+I liked how he got curious about Eldrad when Sarah Jane repeated the name.

 The story’s guest cast features Glyn Houston as Professor Watson.
-I’ve also seen Glyn Houston in an episode of ‘Some Mothers Do ‘Ave Them’ and he played Bunter, Lord Peter Wimsey’s butler with Ian Carmichael.
+I’ve seen Glyn Houston before in an episode of ‘Some Mothers Do ‘Ave Them’ and he played Bunter, Lord Peter Wimsey’s butler with Ian Carmichael.
 He later did ‘The Awakening’ with Peter Davison’s Fifth Doctor.
-He’s also a Welsh actor. 🙂
+He’s also a Welsh actor. 😀

 I enjoyed Glyn Houston’s performance as Professor Watson in this ‘Doctor Who’ adventure.
 At first, he gets easily frustrated when a crisis occurs at the Nunton power station.
 There are times when he’s soft-hearted and I liked his phone conversation with his wife, asking her to ‘kiss the children’ for him.